amit-sarker-00/service-review-server-side/README.md

 # create a .git ignore file and add node modules and .env file

 # jwt token added for security purposes

+# deploy to the vercel and added vercel config in the vercel.json file